jonasmr/jq/README.md

 * `JqAdd`: Add a Job.
 * `JqWait`: Wait for a job.
 * `JqWaitAll`: Wait for all jobs to finish.
-* `JqExecuteOne`: can be called from any thread to execute a job.
-* `JqExecuteChildren`: Execute one child job of job passed in.
-* `JqSetThreadPipeConfig`: can be called to set how non worker threads select jobs, when fetching jobs through `JqExecuteOne` and `JqWait`
-* `JqSpawn`: Adds a job and immediately waits for it.
-* `JqCancel`: Attempt to cancel a job.
-Fails if started or finished.
-Note that the only way to find out if a job is cancelled is by the return value of this function.
-* `JqConsumeStats`: Consume various internal stats.

 # Usage

-In `jq.h` there is a number of defines that can be changed how jq works

-* `JQ_PIPE_BUFFER_SIZE`: Size of job array. should at least be 2x the number of maximum active jobs
-* `JQ_DEFAULT_WAIT_TIME_US`: Default argument passed into JqWait.
-* `JQ_CACHE_LINE_SIZE`: Used to a align variables, to help against false sharing.
-* `JQ_API`: Empty by default.
-Use if you want to use Jq from a .dll/.so
-* `JQ_FUNCTION_SIZE`: Max size of JqFunction.
-Increase if you want to be able to capture more data in the lambdas
-* `JQ_NUM_PIPES`: Number of job pipes
-* `JQ_MAX_THREADS`: Maximum number of threads using Jq, including worker threads
-* `JQ_DEFAULT_STACKSIZE_SMALL`: Small stack size when using separate stacks
-* `JQ_DEFAULT_STACKSIZE_LARGE`: Large stack size when using separate stacks

 Jq is initialized by Iinitializing a JqAttr struct and calling JqStart